SamDeveloper1/Delta-Demo/README.md

 # Delta-Demo
-This is the demo for git&amp; Github classes
+This is the demo for git&amp; Github classes.